Sunday, 30 November 2014

 Method :

-The mutton has to be marinated and refrigerated for about 10 hours before you cook.
+The mutton has to be marinated, refrigerated for about 10 hours before you cook.
 Wash the mutton well taken in a bowl.
-Marinate with little salt, chilli powder, turmeric powder, beaten yogurt and 2 tbsp mustard oil very well.
-If you are using tomato instead of yogurt, marinate the mutton with 3 tbsp vinegar or juice of 2 lemon.
-Tightly cover and refrigerate overnight.
-Take out 1 hour before cooking.
+Marinate with little salt, chilli powder, turmeric powder, beaten yogurt, 2 tbsp mustard oil.
+If you are using tomato instead of yogurt, marinate mutton with 3 tbsp vinegar or juice of 2 lemons.
+Tightly cover, refrigerate overnight.
+Take out an hour before cooking.

-Heat oil in a pan.Temper with the bay leaf and put in the sliced onions.
-As they turn brown, add the ginger n garlic paste.
-Keep stirring till the raw smell goes.
+Heat oil in a pan.Temper with bay leaf, add the sliced onions.
+As they turn brown, add the ginger & garlic paste.
+Keep stirring until the raw smell goes away.
 Add the coriander powder, chilli powder, turmeric powder, salt.
-Stir well till the oil separates from the spices.
-Add the mutton with all the marination.
-Cook covered stirring every 3-4 minutes at low heat till all the water dries up.
-It will take about 1 hour.
+Stir well until the oil separates from the spices.
+Add the mutton with all of the marination.
+Cook covered stirring every 3-4 minutes at low heat until all of the water dries up.
+It will take about an hour.

-Now pour in 1 warm coffee mug of water to the mutton.
+Now pour a warm coffee mug of water to the mutton.
 Stir and cover cook for another half an hour.
 Add the garam masala powder.
-Stir well and switch off.
+Stir well and switch off the gas stove.

-Remove the cover, knead once more for a while and make small balls out of it.With help of the rolling pin and base, roll out small round shaped luchi putting little oil on the balls.
+Remove cover, knead once more for a while, make small balls out of it.With help of the rolling pin and base, roll out small round shaped luchi adding little oil on the balls.

-Heat oil in a well rounded wok.
+Heat oil in a deep, round wok.
 The luchi should soak deep into the oil.
 Once the oil reaches the smoking point, lower the heat to medium .
 Fry the puffed breads one by one.

 Saturday, 15 November 2014